Does Medicare cover bed alarms ?

 You can get free help at SHIP – State Health Insurance Assistance Programs for Medicare.

-SHIP offers free counseling services in each for people to speak with someone who’ll help them better understand Medicare, Medicare Advantage, Medigap and Medicaid benefits.
+SHIP offers free counseling services for people to speak with someone who’ll help them better understand Medicare, Medicare Advantage, Medigap and Medicaid benefits.

 Typically it’s a phone service, but there are programs that also offer in-person meetings.